4 Reasons Why a Personal Injury Lawyer Will Not Take Your Case

 It is almost impossible for an attorney to give a client a value of the case before the attorney knows all of the facts including the insurance coverage available by the defendant.
 Victims should be wary of attorneys placing a value on a claim after the first consultation.

-Further, if you have been “released” or “dropped” from another law firm the attorney will be wary of the case from either a liability perspective or an unreasonable expectation perspective.
+Further, if you have been “released” or “dropped” from another law firm the attorney will think twice about the case from either a liability perspective or an unreasonable expectation perspective.
 If the law firm you chose initially investigates the facts and decides it is not in their interests to work the case, finding a new lawyer will be harder than the first.